 Visit a doctor

-The color of the discharge alone does not define if it is normal or not.
-If any discharge is accompanied by pain, cramps, discomfort or any other abnormal symptoms, consult a gynecologist immediately.
+The color of vaginal discharge alone does not define if it is normal or not.
+If the vaginal discharge is accompanied by irritation, pain, cramps, discomfort, foul-smell or any other abnormal symptoms, consult a gynecologist immediately.
 Getting professional help is the safest and best answer here.
-Do not try home remedies or unprescribed medicines during pregnancy.
+Do not try home remedies or unprescribed medicines during pregnancy as it can be highly unsafe.
 A doctor is familiar with such situations and will provide the best solution for the betterment of all.

 Also Read: How to Get Rid of Vaginal Odor